Rifampicin is an antibiotic that is commonly used together with other medications for the treatment of tuberculosis (TB).

 There are some tests that are required to better monitor and manage possible side effects from treatment of tuberculosis.
 These include:

-Before starting tuberculosis treatment, inform your healthcare professional if:
+Before starting TB treatment, inform your healthcare professional if:

 For the oral liquid formulation, follow the expiry date as stated on the medication label.